-According to Hawaii Autism Foundation, with 1 in 68 children being diagnosed with Autism annually it is the fastest growing developmental disorder in the United States.
-In Hawaii alone, over 1800 students have been identified as having ASD.
-Unfortunately here in Hawaii we have a shortage of specialist and families are struggling to get the help they need.
+According to Hawaii Autism Foundation, 1 in 68 children are being diagnosed annually with Autism and is the fastest growing developmental disorder in the United States.
+In Hawaii alone, over 1800 students have been identified as having Autism.
+Unfortunately, here in Hawaii, we have a shortage of specialists and families are struggling to get the help they need.

-According to the Massage Therapy Journal there is currently no cure for ASD and the best we can do is to help manage the symptoms and behaviors that may be associated with ASD.
-Like many other ailments that are considered developmental disorders we are currently managing symptoms with pharmaceuticals.
-But current studies are showing some evidence that massage can help to manage some of the behavioral patterns of ASD.
+Like many other ailments that are considered developmental disorders, we are currently managing symptoms with pharmaceuticals, however, current studies are showing some evidence that massage therapy can help manage some of the behavioral patterns of ASD.

 Because those with ASD also are often afflicted with Sensory Processing Disorder, an estimated 96 percent of ASD patients have an altered sensitivity to sensory stimuli.
 This means that the 8 sensory systems of the body respond differently for patients with ASD.
 Oddly enough though studies are showing massage therapy, craniosacral and deep tissue in particular to be having positive results in managing ASD behavioral patterns.